frank-dspeed/frank-dspeed/README.md

 ### Hi there 👋
-🔭 I’m currently working on Platforms to run Code in a Secure Scaleable Fashion on Any Device and reduce the existing redundancies in the Ecosystems where i am steak holder.
+🔭 I’m currently working on Platforms to run Code in a Secure Scaleable Fashion on Any Device and reduce the existing redundancies in the Ecosystems where i am Stakeholder.

-I am steakholder of the Following Projects
+I am stakeholder of the Following Projects

 | Projects & Topic | Empty| Details
 | ------------- | ------------- | ------------- |